Iraqi Ground Forces: Royal Iraqi Army

 In August 1921, the British installed Hashemite King Faisal I as the client ruler of Mandatory Iraq.
 Faisal had been forced out as the King of Syria by the French in the aftermath of the Franco-Syrian War in 1920.
 Likewise, British authorities selected Sunni Arab elites from the region for appointments to government and ministry offices in Iraq.
 The British and the Iraqis formalized the relationship between the two nations with the Anglo-Iraqi Treaty of 1922.
 With Faisal's ascension to the throne, the Iraqi Army became the Royal Iraqi Army (RIrA).

 In 1922, the army totalled 3,618 men.
 This was well below the 6,000 men requested by the Iraqi monarchy and even less than the limit set by the British of 4,500.
 Unattractive salaries hindered early recruiting efforts.
 At this time, the United Kingdom maintained the right to levy local forces like the British-officered Iraq Levies which were under direct British control.
 With a strength of 4,984 men, the Iraq Levies outnumbered the army.

 In 1924, the army grew to 5,772 men and, by the following year, had grown even more to reach 7,500 men - maintaining this size until 1933.
-The force's order of battle consisted of:
+The force consisted of: